gcrabbe/psi3441-frdm/README.md

 ### Signal processing

+At this time, the signal processing consists in discarding the LSBs of the ADC to fit the PWM output resolution.

+A compromise will have to be reached here between the sawtooth carrier frequency and the output resolution.

 ### PWM

-At this time, the TPM2 timer is generating a DMA-driven variable duty-cycle center-aligned PWM wave slow enough to be seen on the red LED.
+At this time, the TPM2 timer is generating a ADC-generated DMA-driven variable duty-cycle center-aligned PWM wave slow enough to be seen on the red LED.

-A compromise will have to be reached here between the sawtooth carrier frequency and the output resolution.

 **Note:** The `Init_TPM` component, which is the only one that supports center-aligned PWM mode, is buggy.
-Make sure to call `TPM2_FixPWM` method.
+Make sure to call the `TPM2_FixPWM` method.

 ### Figure of merit